shaheermuzaffar56/react_proj/docs/Memory.md

 - `features/users/components/ChangePasswordForm.jsx` (new) — RHF + Zod, current password + new password (min 8 chars) + client-side-only confirm-password check via `.refine()`.
 Lives in `features/users/` since that's where it's displayed, even though its hook lives in `features/auth/`.
 - `features/users/pages/ProfilePage.jsx` (updated) — `ChangePasswordForm` added as a second section inside the existing "Edit Profile" `Dialog`, below `ProfileEditForm`, separated by a `Divider`.
 Deliberately **not** combined into one submit with email/fullName — different mutation, different endpoint.
 Deliberately does **not** auto-close the dialog on success (unlike `ProfileEditForm`) — shows an inline success `Alert` instead, since the user may still want to edit email/fullName in the same dialog session.
 Tracks its own `isPasswordPaused` separately from `useProfile()`'s `isPaused` — two independent mutations, shouldn't share paused state.

-**Not yet verified live.** Outstanding test cases: wrong current password → server error surfaces correctly; new/confirm password mismatch → client-side error, no request sent; successful change → success alert shows, fields clear, dialog stays open.
+**Verified via live end-to-end testing:** wrong current password → server error surfaces correctly, no crash; new/confirm password mismatch → client-side Zod error, no request sent; successful change → success alert shows, fields clear, dialog stays open.

+**Bug caught during setup (not an implementation error):** `ChangePasswordForm.jsx` initially failed to load with a Vite 500 (`Failed to resolve import "../components/ChangePasswordForm"`) — the file had never actually been saved to disk after being pasted.
+Re-saved and confirmed working.
+Worth a quick sanity check after any multi-file step: confirm every new file referenced by an import actually exists before assuming a paste succeeded.

 ## 2. What File Is Currently Being Worked On

 **None actively in progress.** Phases 1–7 confirmed complete against the actual repo.
-Phase 8's core interaction/reactor-list logic is in place but not yet live-tested.
-Phase 9 (User Profile) is confirmed complete via live testing.
-The Change Password follow-up (closing the Phase 5 gap identified during Phase 9's wrap-up) is built but not yet live-tested — see above.
+Phase 8's core interaction/reactor-list logic is in place and live-tested.
+Phase 9 (User Profile) and its Change Password follow-up are both confirmed complete via live testing.
 The TanStack Query retrofit (Session 8) is complete and merged (`8eaf78d`).

-**Next real work:** Live-test the Change Password addition (see checklist above), then Phase 10 (Moderation) — tweet moderation queue and user moderation (role assignment, disable/enable, admin-only user deletion), role-gated to moderator/admin.
+**Next real work:** Phase 10 (Moderation) — tweet moderation queue and user moderation (role assignment, disable/enable, admin-only user deletion), role-gated to moderator/admin.

 ---